miker704/Strife/patches2.md

     - Replaced the Deconstructed prop version of Server Header nav bar to non-deconstructed one.
     - Moved the Deconstructed prop version of DmMessageEdit to deprecated.
     - Replaced the Deconstructed prop version of DmMessageEdit to non-deconstructed one.
-    - Backed up the styles previously used for avatr images for messages in chat rooms.
+    - Backed up the styles previously used for avatar images for messages in chat rooms.
+    - Backed up channel nav bar with open modal with props.

 ## Backend Changes